jonbakerlab/beetroot-microcosms/supplemental-code.md

     --o-visualization ./beta_diversity/phylo-empress.qzv
 ```

-The permanova can be created in the base qiime environment, as done previously with the RCPA, Jaccard, and Bray Curtis metrics:
+The permanova can be created in the base qiime environment, as done previously with the RCPA:

 ```sh
 #!/bin/bash